 - It operates off 115V standard household current with wire feed speed Range 40 – 700 IPM.
 50 – 740 IPM at no load.
 It weighs 0.16 ounces.

 - Amperage Output: 25 amp to a range of 140amp with a 20 percent duty cycle at 90 Amps at 19 volts

 - The best shielding gas to use with mig is AG-25.
 Which is a mixture of Argon gas and CO2 sometimes called the metal mix

-- The unit comes with flux core wire so all one requires to do is plug in and start welding.
+- The unit comes with flux core wire so all one requires to do is a plugin and start welding.
 If one is going to use gas in the welding process, which is excellent, all one needs to get is a spool of solid wire (no flux) and a gas tank.

 - With the proper input power and joint prep and wire usage, this unit can do 1/4″ in multiple pass applications.

 - Power source – corded electric

 - the welder will work with flux core wire and work perfectly without the use of gas.

 - Duty Cycle – this welder has to rest 8 minutes (or more correctly cooldown) for every 2 minutes of welding (or at least in those proportions, depending on the setting, it might actually weld for a much longer time before cutting out and needing time to cool).
 If you are doing long continuous beads on the steel plate, this might not be the best option but would do the work required.

 It welds tailpipe and about 1/8th inch thick metal very well without gas.
 It is strictly a GMAW/FCAW unit.
 This unit can be used with gasless flux core wire (supplied with unit) or it can be used with solid wire and gas (sold separately).
 A 150 amp.